 Rabbi Sarah Shulman, Camp Director

-With over 250 campers in its inaugural summer, Camp Ramah in Northern California has seen amazing success even before its doors open for its second summer.
+With 300 campers in its second summer, Camp Ramah in Northern California has seen amazing success just after its doors open for its second summer.
 To date, 40% of the campers enrolled have never before been to Jewish overnight camp.
 While the majority of our campers come from local communities, campers have been attracted to Camp Ramah in Northern California’s unique programs from twelve different states and three different countries.
 We ultimately hope to serve over 400 campers each summer, and in doing so, meet the growing demand for our program and achieve financial sustainability, but we cannot do it alone.

-The overwhelming success of the new Ramah camp underscores the potential for educating and inspiring young Jewish in their formative years.
+The overwhelming success of Ramah Galim underscores the potential for educating and inspiring young Jewish in their formative years.
 With the help of our generous supporters, Camp Ramah in Northern California is poised to help train, motive and engage the next generation of Jewish leaders.